Goldcorp Centre for the Arts, 149 West Hastings Street

 Join us for an enlightening evening of personal stories and reflections shared by Canadian Muslim women.
 This dialogue will reveal the diversity of the writers featured in this anthology and highlight varying perspectives that exist in the Muslim Diaspora.

-The conversation will be moderated by Wayde Compton.
+The conversation will be moderated by Ray Hsu.
 Seemi Ghazi, lecturer in Classical Arabic at UBC, Poet, performer of Sufi vocal arts, and reciter of Quran, will grace the evening with poetic recitations that will open and close the evening with powerful messages.

 About the Book